thehapax/bitshares.foundation/index.md

 layout: default
 ---

-The BitShares Foundation is registered in Deventer, Netherlands.
+The Stichting BitShares Blockchain Foundation (BitShares.Foundation) is registered in Deventer, Netherlands.
 It is operational since June 2016 and has been preparing industries behind the scenes ever since.
-It is a pleasure to become more operational in the near future and grow the BitShares ecosystem to its full potential.
+The Foundation's mission is to promote, advocate and grow the BitShares ecosystem to its full potential.

 ## Announcements